Beaver Based Restoration

 The primary species included for beaver habitat improvement include willow, vine maple, black cottonwood and alder (Oregon ash has historically also been a key species, but with the arrival of the Emerald Ash Borer in Oregon we are no longer including ash in our plantings).

-In combination with choosing a beaver-centric planting palette, MRWC developed a plant protection practice used on key tree species to allow those species to establish before releasing them to beavers.
-This protection involves a chicken-wire cage supported on two bamboo poles, a design which prevents beaver from climbing the protection to reach the seedling trunk.
+In combination with planting beaver-centric species, the MRWC protects key individual trees to allow them to establish in restoration sites before releasing them to beavers.
+This protection involves a chicken-wire cage supported on two bamboo poles, a design that prevents beavers from reaching the seedling trunk.
+This ensures the development of healthy and diverse riparian ecosystems.

 beaver dam analogs

-In 2021, we installed three beaver dam analogs (BDA) in Devitt Creek as part of a larger project which included fish passage improvements and large wood placements the first such installations in our watershed.
+Recently, we installed three beaver dam analogs (BDA) in Devitt Creek.
+This installation was part of a larger project that included fish passage improvements, large woody debris placement, and riparian enhancement.

 We installed 6″ – 8″ untreated posts across the stream’s floodplain, buried the posts at least 6′ deep and cut them to an elevation of 1′ above the existing floodplain terrace.
-These posts were then woven with conifer limbs to begin the process of retaining woody debris and low floodplain terrace inundation to encourage colonial expansion of beaver in the reach.
+These posts were then woven with conifer limbs to begin the process of retaining woody debris and low floodplain terrace inundation to encourage beavers to colonize the reach.

-Based on a multi-year monitoring project of numerous BDAs installed in the Nehalem watershed in this way, they improve hydrological conditions enough to allow beaver to build dams of their own, either using the BDAs as a foundation, or building nearby.
+A multi-year monitoring project of numerous BDAs installed in the Nehalem watershed found improvements in hydrological conditions.
+The beavers also began building dams of their own, sometimes using the BDAs as a foundation!

 Mid-Willamette Beaver Partnership